Postdoctoral Research Associate in Organic Geochemistry

 All applicants are asked to submit:

-- A good first degree in earth sciences, physical geography, or a physical science
+- A good first degree in physical geography, earth scicences, or a physical science.

-- A PhD (or be close to submission) in biogeochemistry, Earth Sciences or a related subject
+- A PhD (or be close to submission) in physical geography, earth sciences or a related subject.

 - Experience in conducting high quality academic research.